From trophies galore to MSL mediocrity - How excessive politics, complacency nearly ruined Selangor FA | Goal.com

 Fortunately for Selangor fans, this dark, humiliating episode would come to an end in May 2018.
 Subahan made way for the Selangor Crown Prince, Tengku Amir Shah Sultan Sharafuddin.
 But that was only half of the job, according to club sources.

-The soft-spoken prince had been allowed to be involved in the association by his father with the caveat that all the exco members are loyal to him, and the reminder would be proven true later that year.
+The soft-spoken prince had been allowed to be involved in the association by his father only with the caveat that all the exco members are loyal to him, a condition that was perhaps informed by his own run-ins with them decades earlier, and the reminder would be proven true later that year.
 A group of exco members who were disgruntled at the house cleaning undertaken by Tengku Amir and their resultant loss of power held their own congress, and elected themselves to top spots.
 Curiously, they still elected the royalty as president.

 Tengku Amir (right).
 Photo by Zulhilmi Zainal